TNO-MPC/protocols.risk_propagation/README.md

 The package tno.mpc.protocols.risk_propagation is part of the TNO Python Toolbox.

-The research activities that led to this protocol and implementation were funded by ABN AMRO, Rabobank, PPS-surcharge for Research and Innovation of the Dutch Ministry of Economic Affairs and Climate Policy, and TNO's Appl.AI programme.
+The research activities that led to this protocol and implementation were supported by ABN AMRO, CWI, Rabobank, TMNL, De Volksbank and PPS-surcharge for Research and Innovation of the Dutch Ministry of Economic Affairs and Climate Policy, and TNO's Appl.AI programme.

 *Limitations in (end-)use: the content of this software package may solely be used for applications that comply with international export control laws.*

 ## Documentation

-Documentation of the tno.mpc.protocols.risk_propagation package can be found [here](https://docs.mpc.tno.nl/protocols/risk_propagation/1.0.7).
+Documentation of the tno.mpc.protocols.risk_propagation package can be found [here](https://docs.mpc.tno.nl/protocols/risk_propagation/2.1.0).

 ## Install